ElvenTools/elven-tools-website/src/docs/recipes.md

 elven-tools nft-minter remove-allowlist-address
 ```

 Remember that you can always use the functionality without using the CLI tool, then you would need to call the same endpoints.
-You will find all commands for the CLI [here](/docs/cli-commands.html) and all SC endpoints [here](/docs/sc-endpoints.html).
+You will find all commands for the CLI [here](/docs/cli-commands.html) and all NFT SC endpoints [here](/docs/nft-sc-endpoints.html).
 Also, check the longer article about [possible workflows](/docs/elven-tools-workflows.html).

 <div class="embeded-media-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/rdg6s7KHFt0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ### How to use drops

+**(NFT only for now)**

 The drops are, in simple words, batches of tokens to mint.
 You don't have to use them, but it is usually required because most projects usually split the collection into 'waves' of distribution.